SSWConsulting/SSW.Rules.Content/rules/do-you-generate-the-vs-dependency-graph/rule.md

 ### Option 3 - Visual Studio + ReSharper

-The other option to generate dependency graph is by installing ReSharper extension for Visual Studio.
+The other option to generate dependency graph is by installing ReSharper extension in Visual Studio.
-Check the official [docs](https://www.jetbrains.com/resharper/) about installing ReSharper in Visual Studio.
+Check the official [docs](https://www.jetbrains.com/resharper/) about installing ReSharper.

 ### ✅ Pros

 * **Dependency view** - The graph is readable and organized
-* **Dependency cycle** - It is easy to find the dependency issue of the project
+* **Dependency cycle** - It is easy to find the dependency issues of the project
-* **Generation time** - The dependency graph generation is fast
 * **Interface** - The interaction with the graph feels very smoothly
-* **Customizability** - It has beautiful menu in the left to select or deselect any project from the graph same with Rider
+* **Customizability** - It has useful menu to select or deselect any project from the graph (same with Rider)

 ### ❌ Cons

 * **Requires ReSharper** - Need to install a third-party ReSharper extension in Visual Studio
-* **Performance impact** - Some slowdown can be noticed in Visual Studio with ReSharper
+* **Performance impact** - Some slowdown can be noticed when ReSharper is enabled
-* **Additional cost** - After one-month trial, you will need a license to continue using ReSharper in Visual Studio
+* **Additional cost** - After one-month trial, you will need a license to continue using ReSharper
 * **Preferred tool** - Use Rider instead of Visual Studio + ReSharper
 * **Cluttered view** - Complex projects require manual layout adjustments to make the graph readable (no advanced layout tools like Visual Studio has)
 * **Layout** - Only Top to Bottom layout